c-sanders/Quaternion/README.md

 ```math
 \sqrt{a^{2} + b^{2} + c^{2} + d^{2}} = 1
 ```

+If we plot all of the unit quaternions in the $i$, $j$, and $k$ space that we talked about above, then we will end up with a sphere as shown at the start of this video.
+However, it must be noted that in this video, the axes aren't labelled as $i$, $j$, and $k$ but as $x$, $y$, and $z$.
+This is correct, but don't be misled by it - the sphere shown in the video exists in purely hyper-imaginary space.

+Don't be fooled by this video.
+It is not simply a passive video which you just watch.
+You can pause it and then interact with it, using the controls in the top left of the screen.
+The field $p$ in these controls, should contain the point or points that you want to be rotated by the quaternion $q$ and its conjugate $q^{-1}$.
+This control utilises a dropdown box

+The video referred to just above, begins by depicting

 If we were to now remove the $j$ and $k$ axes from this 3-dimensional vector space, all that we would be left with would be the $i$ axis, which we refer to as the imaginary number line.
 Only two points from